vasily-kartashov/vasily-kartashov.github.io/_posts/2018-07-24-using-datadog-on-elastic-beanstalk.md

 There are a somewhat limited infromation on how to use DataDog on Elastic Beanstalk platform and it took me personally quite a bit of time to get it working.
 So here's a short summary of how to make the datadog agent run and also report logs to datadog.

-So the first thing that is need to be done is placing a couple of files in predefined locations:
+The first thing that needs to be done is placing a couple of files in predefined locations:

 ```yaml
 files: